Maercoli/13-JavaScript-and-DOM-Manipulation/README.md

 ## Project goal and actions:

-The goal of this project is to create a dinamic table based upon a dataset provided by ALIENS-R-REAL.
+The goal of this project is to create a dynamic table based upon a dataset provided by ALIENS-R-REAL.
 This company has a large collection of information and needs to have this online so their dedicated followers will locate specific reports easily.

 ## The Task